logo

 What are surgical treatment for heel pain?

-Before recommending surgery, Dr. Panahi performs a thorough exam, orders an X-ray, and may suggest other tests.
+Before recommending surgery, Dr. Panahi performs a thorough exam, orders an X-ray, and may suggest other advanced imaging including MRI.

 To learn more about heel pain treatment, call Acacia Foot and Ankle Surgeons today at (623) 439-2200 or schedule an appointment online.